achall36/RoxvilleRooster.github.io/espionage_game_setting_rules.md

 **Assault**: Taking the direct approach, agents in this branch mix it up with bullets and brawling.

-Benefit: Combat Immersion Training—Select one Combat Edge.
+*Benefit*: Combat Immersion Training—Select one Combat Edge.

 **Operations**: Strategy, planning, and tactics fall in the bailiwick of this operative.

-Benefit: Operations Immersion Training—Select one Leadership, Professional, or Social Edge.
+*Benefit*: Operations Immersion Training—Select one Leadership, Professional, or Social Edge.

-Note: These benefits are granted at the start of each new mission, and the character must meet the prerequisite of any Edge gained in this manner as normal.
+*Note*: These benefits are granted at the start of each new mission, and the character must meet the prerequisite of any Edge gained in this manner as normal.

 **Analysis**: Investigation, information gathering, and data analysis/interpretation are the specialties of this branch.

-Benefit: TBD
+*Benefit*: TBD

 ## Wealth